johnteske/vectorscores/README.md

 # vector scores

 A series of new works to be viewed and performed via a lightweight website.
-The works will be algorithmically generated so that each score and each performance is unique and customized while still being shaped by the composition's parameters.
-Certain works may use data such as location or instrumentation to create more site- and context-specific performances.
+The works will be algorithmically generated so that each score and each performance is unique and customized while still being shaped by the composition's parameters. <!--Certain works may use data such as location or instrumentation to create more site- and context-specific performances.-->

 ## Advantages over traditional scores